 Typical of the bands playing at The Bay is

 with Johnny on clarinet

-Occasionally, additional gigs may be arranged on other nights, such as a Friday or Saturday evening, and we have an annual
+in the past, additional gigs were sometimes arranged on other nights, such as a Friday or Saturday evening, and we had an annual

 Jazz Band Dinner, usually in the autumn.